-A horse with a BCS of 8 is no longer considered healthy.
-This horse has a noticeably thick neck, the area on either side of his withers is filled with fat, the tailhead fat is very soft, and there is no distinct separation of shoulder and girth.
+Body Condition Score 8: A horse with a BCS of 8 is no longer considered healthy.
+This horse has a noticeably thick neck, the area on either side of his withers is filled with fat, the tail head fat is very soft, and there is no distinct separation of shoulder and girth.

-Teresa recommends feeding an obese horse a low-protein roughage and no concentrate.
+An obese horse should be fed a low-protein roughage and no concentrate.

 She says low-quality forage is very indigestible and should only be fed to prevent boredom and not to meet the horse’s energy needs.

 Is it better for a horse to be over- or underweight?